sitechtimes/regents-prep-app-frontend/README.md

 Thanks for completely voluntarily contributing to the SITHS Regents Prep App!

+This is the frontend repository.
+See [regents-prep-app-backend](https://github.com/sitechtimes/regents-prep-app-backend) for backend documentation.

 > \[!TIP]\
 > Install the recommended [VSCode extensions](./.vscode/extensions.json).
 >